 During the requirements process, personas and user research are sometimes forgotten while writing the use cases.
 Or the personas are so buried in the requirements they are hard to find.

 As documentation grows, we lose the users in the forest as we document the trees.

 User stories do the opposite: users are incorporated right into the requirements so all parties know exactly who they are designing for.
 It’s usually within the first three words of a user story: As an actor, role, or persona.
 It might be all users in the system — for example, sign-in is used by every user that interacts with the system.
 Or it might a single role: a database administrator might be the only role that users a feature.

 The user story is tied to a persona, actor or role using the system, which should force upfront research.
 That means more work at the beginning (that you should be doing anyway), but results in less work overall.

 There’s nothing more demoralizing than a use case document that spells out exactly what a designer or developer should build.
 While it establishes guardrails, it also limits creativity.

-The best thing about user stories is that they are precise enough show value, but allow room to improve and iterate.
+The best thing about user stories is that they are precise enough to show value, but allow room to improve and iterate.
 Good user stories generate discussion, collaboration, and rework of the stories to make sure the value is communicated.
-This discussion encourages conversations about what the designers and developers should build, and allows freedom to be imaginative and innovative.
+This discussion encourages conversations about what the designers and developers should build and allows freedom to be imaginative and innovative.

 All user stories are a starting point.
 If you have a good team they will lead to other stories that are more expansive and provide more value to the user.